7 Perfect U.S. Vacations for Seniors with Limited Mobility

 If you don’t want to walk or roll too far, the San Diego Trolley is a great option!
 It’s wheelchair accessible, and the ticket is discounted if you are physically disabled.
 For more information and schedules, check out San Diego Transit Accessiblity Information.

 The San Diego Zoo is another great spot to check out.
 Its innovative animal habitats provide natural settings for animals and the 100-acre facility features lush landscaping and foliage, and the canyons and mesas make the experience unique for visitors.
 It's no wonder this zoo has been rated one of the top in the world!
-Make sure to check out their Accessibility Guide before you go.
+Make sure to check out their accessibility guide before you go.

 San Antonio, Texas